cloudtestsoftware/CTestOne/README.md

 Please download SDK or create a fork if you like to build the automation script quickly.

-if you like to join us to build any plugin to CTestOne to hook up any external tool not currently supported, you can [look at the source code](https://github.com/cloudtestsoftware/TestMax)
+if you like to join us to build any plugin to run your homegrown automation framework with CTestOne to save cost of creating all supporting applications like CI /CD, dashboard, project, program, sprint, defect, time, task, analytics, reports etc. you can [look at the source code](https://github.com/cloudtestsoftware/TestMax) of this SDK runtime engine.

 Find details about [CloudTestSoftware](http://www.CloudTestSoftware.com) and signup to get free training.